Quick Chill Winter Video

 As mentioned in The Dam Ice article, places change greatly with the passing of time.
 If you compare this movie to the Gale Force Kite movie, you may notice there is even one short scene that is identical to both movies.
 Can you spot it?

-To know about new videos the moment they’re released, subscribe to the Byteful Video RSS feed or Subscribe on iTunes.
-Find all videos at the Byteful Video page, and don’t forget to check us out on Youtube!
+To know about new videos the moment they’re released, subscribe to us on Youtube!

 As you’ve said before, what matters is the energy behind the creation.